What is an actuary?

 How to become an actuary

-After passing the initial actuarial exams and gaining some experience, you can achieve associate-level certification from the SOA or CAS.
-This level of certification demonstrates a solid understanding of fundamental actuarial principles.
+Once you’ve passed the initial exams and racked up some experience, you can get an associate-level certification from the SOA or CAS.
+This proves you’ve got the basic skills down.

 How much do actuaries make?

 The salary of an actuary depends on various factors such as their level of education, experience, professional certifications, the industry they work in, and geographical location.
-Actuaries with advanced certifications such as Fellowship of the Society of Actuaries (FSA) or the Casualty Actuarial Society (FCAS) often command higher salaries.
+Those with advanced certifications, such as the FSA or FCAS, often command higher salaries.

 Highest paying industries